acerbetti/ACEAutocompleteBar/README.md

 Purpose
 --------------
 ACEAutocompleteBar is a simple category of the UITextField.
-It will show a list of words above the keyboard matching the prefix of the string entered by the user.
+It automatically displays text suggestions in real-time on the top of the virtual keyboard.
+It uses a block to create the data source and can work well will an asynchronous API request.

 How-To
 ------------------